 NEW BREATH FROM LA

 LA-based brand Chaser acquired contemporary womenswear label Saltwater Luxe in November 2018.
-The brand is locally designed in Los Angeles with the aim bring luxurious comfort to the everyday.
+The brand is locally designed in Los Angeles with the aim of bringing luxurious comfort to the everyday.
 Feminine fabrics, unique textures and hand-sewn embellishments are the signatures bringing character to every piece.
 The brand offers basic and carry-over resort wear staples, and its collections can be worn in a range of situations, from the beach to nights out on the town.
 Chaser has retained the design team and plans to grow the brand organically in the next few years.

 www.saltwaterluxe.com